- Organised group and school visits

 be aware that the water in the lakes and ditches may contain toxic algae

-clear up after your dog – there are bins around the reserve and plastic bags are available from the Visitors' Centre.
+clear up after your dog – there are bins around the reserve and plastic bags are available from the Visitor Centre.

 There are three excellent hides from which you can see a variety of birds including herons, cormorants, coots and great crested grebes.
 Kingfishers and hobbies can also be seen from here if you are lucky and there is a fantastic bustle of cormorants breeding on the islands opposite the Hayden Hide in the spring!

 Fishing is permitted on Hayling and Rudd Lakes.
 For more details and season tickets, please contact Little Paxton Fisheries c/o Ouse Valley Specialist Angling, Huntingdon Street, St Neots (telephone 01480 386088).

 A section of the river Great Ouse is also open for fishing.
 This is looked after by St Neots Angling Society, who can be contacted on 01480 216730.

 In the event of an accident or emergency, first aid facilities and a telephone are located in the Visitor Centre.
 If this is closed, the nearest telephone is located next to St James’ Church on the High Street, Little Paxton.